 1. AB Engine – Applied Ballistics Analytics runs a Point Mass ballistic solver.
 The program integrates the equations of ballistic motion numerically, using a 4th order Runge-Kutta routine at 1000 Hz.
 This is a standard way of solving dynamic equations of motion in aircraft and missile simulations.
 This particular solver was written by former missile design engineer and current ballistician Bryan Litz.
 The current gold standard by professional/recreational shooters.
 No other system has been field tested and proven accurate by more shooters, and more professionals.

 2. Custom Drag Model Library – This software comes with the entire Custom Drag Model Library pre-installed.
 Custom Drag Models are not G1/G7 BCs.
-To learn more see here: Link
+To learn more see here: Custom Drag Models

-3. G1/G7 Tested BCs – Included in the software is the G1/G7 tested data on over 730+ bullets.
+3. G1/G7 Tested BCs – Included in the software is the G1/G7 tested data on over 800+ bullets.
 This is not the advertised BCs from the manufacturer, but the tested data from the AB Lab.
+You can see our complete bullet library here.

 4. Ballistic Calibration Tools – Included in the software is a complete set of Ballistic Calibration Tools.
 Including DSF, or Drop Scale Factor.
 This is used to correct the firing solution in the sub-sonic zone.